 - If they are, contact the provider direct to see if they have vacancies and if so they will ask you to complete a parental agreement form agreeing to accept a funded place for your child

 - Please be aware that claiming FEYE may affect your tax credits claim for the childcare element of working tax credit.

 Childcare costs after the free allocation has been used

 The local authority pays the FEYE funding directly to the childcare provider.
 If your child attends for more than the 15 hours you will have to pay the childcare provider directly for those extra hours.

 Costs vary at different childcare providers.
-You can download the average costs of childcare document [pdf] or take a look at the provider's information on the family information services directory, which also has their contact details if you need any more information.
+You can take a look at the provider's information on the family information services directory, which also has their contact details if you need any more information.

 You can view each childcare provider's latest inspection report on the Ofsted website.